chiselstrike/chiselstrike/README.md

 You can then add a policy file that details which fields can be accessed, and which endpoints are available.

-For example, you can automatically store the blog authors as part of the models,
+For example, you can store the blog authors as part of the models,

 ```typescript
 import { ChiselEntity, AuthUser } from "@chiselstrike/api"